Kentucky Minimum Wage and Overtime Exemptions

 - exercise discretion and independent judgment in matters of significance.

 An employee may also qualify as an administrative employee if he or she:

 - works in an education establishment;

-- receives a weekly salary of not less than $455, exclusive of board, lodging, or other facilities, or receives a salary that is at least equal to the entrance salary for teacher in the educational establishment in which the employee is employed; and
+- receives a weekly salary of not less than $455, exclusive of board, lodging, or other facilities, or receives a salary that is at least equal to the entrance salary for teachers in the educational establishment in which the employee is employed; and

 - has primary duties that include the administrative functions in an educational establishment, department, or subdivision thereof that are directly related to the academic instruction or training.